beyarkay/update-existing-release/README.md

 ## Background

-This is a fork of [johnwbyrd/update-release](https://github.com/johnwbyrd/update-release) which is Archived so I can't submit changes to it.
+This is a fork of [ColinPitrat/update-release](https://github.com/ColinPitrat/update-release) which itself is a fork of [johnwbyrd/update-release](https://github.com/johnwbyrd/update-release)

 ## Quick start